BDC Hamburger Icon

 A shareholders’ agreement outlines the rights and obligations of each shareholder in an organization.
 Typically, all shareholders create and agree on it to ensure everyone is fairly represented.
 That way, if you want to cut ties with a shareholder down the line, you can refer to this document for guidance.

 Make sure to be specific with the agreement.
 It is vital that you review details that can influence how and when to remove a shareholder, as well as any consequences for doing so.
-Look for details like the dates, the number of issued shares, anything related to shareholder equity, and the rights of shareholders in the event of a company sale, among other clauses that may impact the shareholder removal process.
+Look for details like the dates, number of issued shares, anything related to shareholder equity and the rights of shareholders in the event of a company sale.
+You should also be on the lookout for other clauses that may impact the shareholder removal process.

 TipBottom line